 Procreation is a matter of choice, and it is an intensely personal one.
 To every friend or co-worker who badgers you and your spouse for not having children, the appropriate response should be “why did you choose to have children?”
 It’s about time you turned the tables on those who so chivalrously decide to bring a new life into our complicated world without another thought.
 It’s about time you put the onus on them to explain whether their procreative motive is based on narcissism, boredom or a chance to make up for their own failures.
 And while you’re at it, ask to discuss their qualifications to take on the biggest responsibility in the human experience.
 But you aren’t going to do any of that, because you live and you let live.

-This article previously appeared in the November/December 2012 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."
+This article was published in the November/December 2012 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."

 |As printed in Manifesto|